emacsmirror/puppet-ts-mode/README.md

              '(puppet "https://github.com/smoeding/tree-sitter-puppet"))
 ```

 Then install the parser for the Puppet language using the following command.
-This requires some tools-- notably a compiler toolchain -- to be available on your machine.
+This requires some tools -- notably a compiler toolchain -- to be available on your machine.

 ```elisp
 (treesit-install-language-grammar 'puppet)